What is a Tall Ship?

 A tall ship is a traditionally rigged sailing craft.
 They differ from more modern sailing vessels in that they do not use newer materials (such as aluminium and steel) and have more complex rigging as a result.
 Traditional rigging may take the form of square rigs and gaff rigs, with separate topmasts and topsails.
 Popular modern tall ship rigs include topsail schooners, brigantines, brigs, and barques.
 The term tall ship has come into widespread use in the mid-20th century with the advent of Tall Ships’ races.

-Making their Gloucester Tall Ships debuts are the brigantine Morganster, handmade schooner Atyla and Baltic trawler Keewaydin (more announcements to follow).
+Making their Gloucester Tall Ships debuts are the brigantine Morgenster, handmade schooner Atyla, Baltic trawler Keewaydin and topsail schooner Vilma.

 Built in 1919, the Dutch brigantine started out life as ‘Vrouwe Maria’ (Lady Maria), a fishing ship patrolling the North Sea.
 After various improvements and expansions, the name was changed to Morganster in 1959.
 The ship has also been used for sport fishing and was once used as a radio ship for Dutch station Radio Delmare.
 It was used as a sail training ship during the nineties, but since 2008, Morganster can found sailing in European waters once again.